 I've been involved with electronic music since the mid-90s as a DJ, producer, promoter, writer and label owner.
 I co-founded and ran Headspace Recordings and its sister label Emoticon from 1997-2006, and I’ve been one half of The Nuclear Family since 2014.
 Today I also host a monthly radio show and produce video tutorials on music production.
 You’ll find more details on these projects below.

 I've been making my own music for as long as I can remember.
-Over the years I've released records on DiY Discs, Nordic Trax, Deep Depatures, 2Sox and A Colourful Storm, as well as on my own labels, Headspace and Emoticon.
-My full discography is here, and much of my back catalogue is available on Bandcamp and the major streaming services.
+Over the years I've released records on DiY Discs, Nordic Trax and 2Sox, as well as on my own labels, Headspace and Emoticon.
+My full discography is here, and much of my back catalogue is available on Bandcamp and streaming services.
+I've also written music for Alors, a forward-thinking production music library, where it's available to be licensed for film, TV, games and advertising.

 At the end of 2021, I started producing videos of short live jams based around my growing modular synth setup.
-I’ve since made a series of longer, in-depth tutorials focused on production techniques, patch breakdowns and creative ideas for Eurorack.
+I’ve since grown this into a popular YouTube channel featuring in-depth tutorials, production techniques, patch breakdowns and module demos produced in partnership with key brands in the sector.
 Watch them here.

 I co-founded this record label, music production and events project with Laurence Hughes in 2014.
 We released three 12" EPs, recorded a series of DJ mixes and hosted a number of parties in Glasgow's southside before the pandemic.
 Our releases are available digitally on Bandcamp.